KurtKuhn/smallsh/readme.md

 ## About the program

-Small is a shell written in C. It implements a small subset of featuers of other well-known shells, such as bash.
+Smallsh is a shell written in C. It implements a small subset of featuers of other well-known shells, such as bash.

 The program has the ability to do the following